Skin effect: Cause

-Conductors, typically in the form of wires, may be used to transmit electrical energy or signals using an alternating current flowing through that conductor.
+Conductors, typically in the form of wires, may be used to transfer electrical energy or signals using an alternating current flowing through that conductor.
 The charge carriers constituting that current, usually electrons, are driven by an electric field due to the source of electrical energy.
 A current in a conductor produces a magnetic field in and around the conductor.
 When the intensity of current in a conductor changes, the magnetic field also changes.
-The change in the magnetic field, in turn, creates an electric field which opposes the change in current intensity.
-This opposing electric field is called “counter-electromotive force” (back EMF).
-The back EMF is strongest at the center of the conductor, and forces the conducting electrons to the outside of the conductor, as shown in the diagram on the right.
+The change in the magnetic field, in turn, creates an electric field that opposes the change in current intensity.
+This opposing electric field is called counter-electromotive force (back EMF).
+The back EMF is strongest / most concentrated at the center of the conductor, allowing current only near the outside skin of the conductor, as shown in the diagram on the right.

 Regardless of the driving force, the current density is found to be greatest at the conductor's surface, with a reduced magnitude deeper in the conductor.
 That decline in current density is known as the skin effect and the skin depth is a measure of the depth at which the current density falls to 1/e of its value near the surface.

 Over 98% of the current will flow within a layer 4 times the skin depth from the surface.
 This behavior is distinct from that of direct current which usually will be distributed evenly over the cross-section of the wire.

 An alternating current may also be induced in a conductor due to an alternating magnetic field according to the law of induction.
-An electromagnetic wave impinging on a conductor will therefore generally produce such a current; this explains the reflection of electromagnetic waves from metals.
-Although the term "skin effect" is most often associated with applications involving transmission of electric currents, skin depth also describes the exponential decay of the electric and magnetic fields, as well as the density of induced currents, inside a bulk material when a plane wave impinges on it at normal incidence.
+An electromagnetic wave impinging on a conductor will therefore generally produce such a current; this explains the attenuation of electromagnetic waves in metals.
+Although the term skin effect is most often associated with applications involving transmission of electric currents, skin depth also describes the exponential decay of the electric and magnetic fields, as well as the density of induced currents, inside a bulk material when a plane wave impinges on it at normal incidence.